-You do not need to obtain a referral from your PCP to be covered for Urgent Care services at an urgent care center or convenience care clinic.
 Whenever possible, you should contact your PCP prior to obtaining Urgent Care.
 Your PCP may be able to provide the services you require at a lower out-of-pocket cost.
-In addition, your PCP is responsible for coordinating your health care services and should know about the services you receive.

 Important Notice: Urgent Care is not emergency care.
 You should call 911 or go directly to a hospital emergency room if you suspect you are having a Medical Emergency.
 These include heart attack or suspected heart attack, shock, major blood loss, or loss of consciousness.
-Please see section I.D.6.
+Please see section I.D.8.
 Medical Emergency Services for more information.